Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Results

 At the rightmost side of the lines, where $\normEED = 1$ (representing the performance of deterministic rankers), we observe that these rankers do not always deliver the highest ranking quality.
 This suggests that commonly used deterministic rankers in RAG systems may be suboptimal, and that ranking quality can be improved while ensuring item fairness.
 This becomes even clearer when examining the impact of fair ranking on the downstream performance of a RAG system.

 The leftmost side of the lines, where $\normEED = 0$, represents the performance of a uniformly random ranking policy.
-At this point, the measured ranking quality should approximate the proportion of positively labeled items in the corpus, which is 31\% based on data statistics.
-This is notably higher than in non-RAG (human-user) settings, where the percentage of relevant documents is typically much smaller, resulting in a $\normEER$ value near 0 \cite{diaz_2020_stochastic_ranking}.
+At this point, the measured ranking quality should approximate the proportion of positively labeled items in the corpus, which is 31\% for LaMP task 4.
+This is notably higher than in non-RAG (human-user) settings, where the percentage of relevant documents is typically much smaller, resulting in a $\normEER$ value near 0 \citep{diaz_2020_stochastic_ranking}.

-To quantify the performance of fair rankers, we calculate the area under the disparity-ranking quality curve (Figure \ref{fig:eed-eer-curve}), with higher values indicating stronger ranking quality.
-We also measure the tradeoff by fitting a linear line to the experiment results, where a steeper slope reflects a stronger tradeoff between fairness and ranking quality.
-Based on these metrics, we observe that Contriever-based models exhibit the highest tradeoff, while BM25-based models show the lowest, despite their poor retrieval quality.
-Overall, SPLADE-based models achieve high retrieval quality while maintaining a relatively low tradeoff.
-For detailed plots and quantifications, refer to Appendix \ref{app:eed-eer-all}.
+To quantify the tradeoff, we fit a linear line to the experiment results, where a steeper slope reflects a stronger tradeoff between fairness and ranking quality (slope).
+We also quantify the performance of fair rankers, by calculating the area under the disparity-ranking quality curve (AUC; Figure \ref{subfig:eed-eer-curve}).
+As can be seen in Table \ref{tab:slope-auc}, we observe that retriever that yields higher ranking quality has higher tradeoff in terms of retrieval fairness.

 \textit{\textbf{RQ2}: Is there a tradeoff between ensuring item-fairness in ranking and maintaining high generation quality of a RAG model?}